ryandeussing/push-fetch-pull/sample-text.md

 The command `git pull` downloads and merges commits from a remote repo into your local repo.

 `git pull` actually runs `git fetch` followed immediately by `git merge`.
 Merging remote upstream changes into your local repository is a common task, but it assumes that you understand the changes you are merging into your local branch.

-Often `git push` and `git pull` are described as equivalent.
-This isn't entirely correct, since under the hood `git pull` does two things.